osi-oswald/react-unify/README.md

 ))
 export class Counter extends React.Component {
   @prop amount = 1; // gets this.props.amount, sets defaultProps.amount
-  @state count = 0; // access this.state.count in a synchronous way
+  @state count = 0; // access to this.state.count in a synchronous way

   increment() {
     this.count += this.amount;
     // this.count is updated synchronously
-    // calls setState() for you, triggering a rerender
-    // (this.state.count gets updated asynchronously)
+    // calls this.setState({count: this.state.count + this.props.amount})
   }
 }
 ```